 Laser treatment is by far the best treatment to eliminate smaller spider veins on the legs.
 We have several different lasers available to choose from to remove these veins.
 The treatment is comfortable and you can watch as the laser traces the vein.
 With each pulse of the laser, the vein is vaporized.

-Watch the video : An in-depth look at leg vein laser treatment
+Watch the video : An in-depth look at laser spider vein removal on the legs.

 After the Treatment

 With laser treatment, spider veins on the legs often completely disappear after 2-4 sessions, but usually leave a residual “reddish shadow” that typically requires 8-12 weeks to completely resolve (disappear).

 A temporary “cat scratch” swelling may appear and persist for 2-3 days.
 In some cases, this area may become crusted and flake off.